PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

-Ecosystems are composed of interactions---either directly or indirectly through their shared environment.
+Ecosystems are composed of interactions---individual organisms interact with one-another either directly or indirectly through their shared environment.
 These interactions form complex networks that drive ecological and evolutionary dynamics and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
 Yet, knowledge of species interactions is one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], because data collection is tedious, time-consuming, and expensive.
 As with many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes over centuries [@Burkle2013PlaInt].
 It is therefore imperative to